ftlaudmathtutor/ftlaudmathtutor.github.io/index.markdown

 In this video, I briefly describe the two exciting changes for academic support this year:

 1. 100% Remote Sessions with Students: Safer + Better = Awesome

 2. Automated, Streamlined Scheduling with Appointlet

-<iframe width="560" height="315" src="https://www.youtube.com/embed/wXK63Wtvvrs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wXK63Wtvvrs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="padding-bottom: 15px;"></iframe>

 ### Session Types and Scheduling with Appointlet

 In this video, I describe the two types of sessions I'll be offering this year:

-1. Single Sessions: one-time academic support, available on [my Appointlet page](http://hamilton.appointlet.com)!
+1. **Single Sessions**: one-time academic support, available on [my Appointlet page](http://hamilton.appointlet.com)!
+Great for summer work and times when you just need some support.

-2. Weekly Sessions: for students with predictable support needs, mananged by Appointlet.
+2. **Weekly Sessions**: for students with extremely predictable support needs.
+Let's talk in early August if you're interested in setting something up!
+Also managed by Appointlet.

 I also be demonstrating how you can use Appointlet to easily check when I'm available, book a new session, or reschedule/cancel an existing schedule - all on your own time, without having to wait to hear back from me.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/taxioeYKT_Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/taxioeYKT_Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="padding-bottom: 15px;"></iframe>

-You can check out my Appointlet page [here](http://hamilton.appointlet.com)!

 ### Scheduling Policies

-In the second video, I described the rules that Appointlet will be using for booking, rescheduling, and cancelling both Single Sessions and Weekly Sessions.
-Please take a look so that you understand the expectations this year:
+In the second video, I described the rules that Appointlet will be using for booking, rescheduling, and canceling both Single Sessions and Weekly Sessions.
+Here they are again, for your convenience:

 {% include policies.html %}

 ### Closing Thoughts

 2020 has obviously been an incredibly tumultuous year so far, but the educational show must go on.
-If you believe that academic support would help you or your child enjoy a more successful fall semester, please reach out so that we can discuss your situation and find a solution.
+If you believe that academic support would help you or your child make the most of their time and enjoy a more successful semester, then I look forward to working with you.

+In the meantime, enjoy the rest of your summer vacation, stay safe, and be well.

 Sincerely,<br>
 Hamilton